IPS-Eye-White

 A woman must quietly receive instruction with entire submissiveness.
 But I do not allow a woman (Gk. gune) to teach or exercise authority over a man (Gk. aner), but to remain quiet.
 (1 Timothy 2:11-12 NASB)

-The problem with this view is that the text in question has not been taken at face value, but has been translated according to pre-existing ideas.
+The problem is that the text in question has not been taken at face value, but has been understood according to pre-existing ideas.
 Churches interpret these words differently, many taking it to mean that women should not teach men, nor usurp authority over them.
 However, in this and every other case, we need to read what the text itself says, and not read into the text what people, regardless of who they are, interpret it to mean.

-The text is the authority, and, in this case, it says "I do not allow a woman to teach or exercise authority over a man".
-A woman and a man, which has then been interpreted to mean that no adult woman can teach or exercise authority over any adult male.
-Not only does the text go much further than most people are willing to take it, but it exceeds the bounds of common sense, and contradicts well known incidents in the New Testament.
+In other words the text rendered as "I do not allow a woman to teach or exercise authority over a man" has been interpreted to mean that no adult woman can teach or exercise authority over any adult male.
+Not only does the text go much further than most people are willing to take it, but it exceeds the bounds of common sense and contradicts well known incidents in the New Testament.

 So what in the world did Paul mean?
-The problem lies, not with Paul, but with our translators.
-Look at the Greek words used in Paul's instruction.
+The problem lies not with Paul but with our translators.
+Consider the Greek words used in Paul's instruction.
 "Woman" has been translated from the Greek gune, which means exactly that.
-However, man has been translated form the Greek word aner, which doesn't necessarily mean "man".
+However, man has been translated form the Greek word aner that doesn't necessarily mean "man".
 In fact aner has often been translated as husband in the New Testament.

 Jacob was the father of Joseph the husband (Gk. aner) of Mary, by whom Jesus was born, who is called the Messiah.
 (Matthew 1:16 NASB)